jyotil-raval/interview-questions/ReactJS/04 Expert Level.md

 > _Conclusion_: Server-side rendering with React and a headless CMS offers benefits in terms of performance, SEO, and content management flexibility, requiring integration and setup considerations to ensure seamless data fetching, rendering, and hydration.

-#### Expert 19> Discuss the trade-offs between client-side and server-side rendering in React applications.
+#### Expert 19> Discuss the trade-offs between client-side and server-side rendering in React applications

 > _Purpose_: Discussing the trade-offs between client-side and server-side rendering in React applications helps developers understand the implications of each approach and choose the most suitable solution based on project requirements and constraints.